kuzzleio/documentation/src/sdk-reference/index/create/create.js.md

 ## Resolve

-On resolve, returns an object with the index creation status.
+Resolves to an object containing the index creation status

 | Name | Type | Description
 |------|------|-------------